LiamMartens/sanity-plugin-seo-tools/README.md

 ## How to use
 1. Install the plugin using the Sanity CLI `sanity install seo-tools`
 2. Configure your document with the SEO tools
+*The result of the `content(doc)` function should represent the final result of but does not have to be 100% accurate.
+It should act as a real-time representation of the resulting content*
 ```
 export default {
     type: 'document',